CrispyNuggetD/IntelligentMusic/README.md

 ### IntelligentMusic
-This project aims to make a Python web application that generates computer-designed music that evolves over time, using gnetic Programming (for the evolution, check out DarwinTunes, a university project).
-Machine learning, perhaps using Google's TensorFlow is going to be used for automatic deduction of user's likeability; music element and song quality.
+This project aims to make a Python web application that generates computer-designed music that evolves over time, using Genetic Programming (for the evolution, check out DarwinTunes, a university project).

+Machine learning, perhaps using Google's TensorFlow is going to be used for **automatic deduction of user's likeability; music element and song quality.**

+To my knowledge, computer music generation has already been made, however, user's input are still needed.
+There exists no A.I. that "knows" whether a person would like a music or not.

+This has applications in biophysics and psychology of musical perception too.

+Please do not hesitate to contact me for any queries.
+I will appreciate input or constructive critisms and coaching too.
+I also have a [LinkedIn profile](https://www.linkedin.com/in/crispynugget/), where you can find out about all the sector's and involvements that I have partaken in before.

 ## To Do:
 1. - [x] Soundform generator